Hassansaqib0/PodPointRestfulBooker/README.md

 Introduction
 This API is all about Booking  and the purpose of this collection is to trigger requests which will :
-•	Check health check
+1)	Check health check
-•	Create authentication
+2)Create authentication
-•	Get booking id’s
+3)	Get booking id’s
-•	Create bookings
+4)Create bookings
-•	Update booking fully or partially
+5)	Update booking fully or partially
-•	Delete booking
+6)	Delete booking

 Note: